danielgc365/Inverse-Kinematics/README.md

 wz = (pz - (d6 + d7) * Rrpy[2,0]).subs(s)
 ```

-Where Rrpy is calculation by performing a rotation matrix along each axis by the given roll, pitch and yawn angles, also `d6` is the length between the end-effector and link 3.
+Where `Rrpy` is calculated by performing a rotation matrix along each axis by the given roll, pitch and yawn angles, and `d6` is the length between the end-effector and link 3.
 Now that we know the wrist coordinates we can start calculating the angles.

-The first angle to be calculated in theta 1 which as shown in the figure below is nothing more than the arctan of the y and x coordinates of the wrist.
+The first angle to be calculated is theta 1 which as shown in the figure below is nothing more than the arctan of the y and x coordinates of the wrist.

 Joint angles 2 and 3 are far trickier.
 To calculate the angle of joint 3 we have to acount for the extra angle caused by the second joint which creates and extra angle.
-However we can easily calculate the extra angle and the new x and z coordinates of the wrist using the equations below
+However, we can easily calculate the extra angle and the new x and z coordinates of the wrist using the equations below

 ```python
 xtraangle = atan2(wz-1.94645, wx)